-Based on existing studies, the cooling effects of blue spaces exhibit significant spatiotemporal variations.
-Regarding temporal variations, the cooling intensity is higher in summer compared to winter (Wu et al., 2020).
-Throughout a day, the daytime observation of water cooling intensity typically exceeds that of nighttime (Hathway et al., 2012).
-Some researches also suggested that waterfront areas might be warmer than the surrounding inland areas during the night.
-For example, a measurement conducted in central Pennsylvania revealed that the average temperature decreased with increasing distance from the riverbank during 22:00 – 05:00 (Moyer et al., 2017).
+Even though, the cooling effects of blue spaces exhibit significant spatiotemporal variations.
+The cooling intensity is higher in summer compared to winter (Wu et al., 2020).
+Throughout a day, the daytime water cooling intensity typically exceeds that of nighttime (Hathway et al., 2012).
+Some studies also suggested that waterfront areas might be warmer than the surrounding inland areas during the night.
+A measurement conducted in central Pennsylvania revealed that the average temperature decreased with the distance from the riverbank during 22:00 – 05:00 (Moyer et al., 2017).
 In addition, observations have found noteworthy spatial heterogeneities in water cooling effects within same cities (Lin et al., 2020).
-Considering the spatiotemporal variations in water cooling revealed in previous researches, the interactions between water bodies and environmental variables have become a crucial aspect in the understanding of urban heat mitigation (Hu et al., 2023).
-The morphological characteristics of water bodies are often considered to be important factors, with stronger cooling effects frequently observed near larger water bodies (Theeuwes et al., 2013).
-Regarding the relationship between shape regularity and cooling effects, the conclusions are contradictory.
-Researches in Shanghai and Beijing suggested that water cooling effects were strengthened with improved shape regularity, while an investigation in the northeastern China indicated that wetlands with more complex shapes had better cooling effects (Du et al., 2016; Sun et al., 2012; Xue et al., 2019).
-In addition to the features of blue spaces, the roles of land cover patterns and the three-dimensional architectural characteristics of waterfront areas have also been explored.
-Several studies showed that higher and denser buildings may reduce water cooling, while a study in the Pearl River Delta urban agglomeration suggested that better cooling effects tended to appear at wetlands near densely built areas (Peng et al., 2020a; Guo et al., 2023).
+Accordingly, the interactions between water bodies and environmental variables have become a crucial aspect in the understanding of urban heat mitigation (Hu et al., 2023).
+The morphological characteristics of water bodies are important factors affecting their cooling effects, with stronger cooling effects frequently observed near larger water bodies (Theeuwes et al., 2013).
+However, conclusions on the relationship between shape regularity and cooling effects are often contradictory.
+Studies in Shanghai and Beijing suggested that water cooling effects were strengthened with improved shape regularity, while an investigation in the northeastern China indicated that wetlands with more complex shapes had better cooling effects (Du et al., 2016; Sun et al., 2012; Xue et al., 2019).
+The roles of land cover patterns and the three-dimensional architectural characteristics of waterfront areas have also been explored.
+Several studies showed that higher and denser buildings may reduce water cooling, while a study in the Pearl River Delta suggested that better cooling effects tended to appear at wetlands near densely built areas (Peng et al., 2020a; Guo et al., 2023).
 Furthermore, factors such as proportion of vegetation cover, street width, average building height, floor area ratio, and building area ratio also potentially take effects (Hathway et al., 2012; Syafii et al., 2017; Zhou et al., 2022).

 Principally influenced by mechanical forces, urban wind patterns, including both directions and intensities, are impacted by local topographic variations, such as hills, ridges, and cliffs (Chen et al., 2021; Zhou et al., 2020).
 As wind can play a role in bringing in cool air and expelling excess heat of specific areas, there is a speculation that the spatial patterns of water cooling are more complex in cities with uneven surfaces and topographical variables may serve as potential influencing factors.
 However, the majority of prior investigations on water cooling effects were conducted in plain cities, leaving the relationships between various topographic indicators and water cooling effects poorly understood in urban areas characterized by relatively complex terrains.